neurodroid/stimfit/doc/sphinx/osx_install_guide/prerequisites.rst

     $ sudo port install subversion mercurial boost fftw-3 python26 py26-numpy hdf5-18 swig swig-python

-On OS X 10.4, you might have to to
+On OS X 10.4, you might have to do

 ::